At the start or end of a tenancy, landlords often need to work out pro rata rent so tenants only pay for the days they occupy the property.

 You might also be interested in…

-To make things easier and ensure you stay compliant, we’ve created a calculator that can help you find the maximum amounts for both deposits.
+To keep things simple and ensure you stay compliant, we have created a calculator that can help you find the maximum amounts for both deposits (tenancy and holding).

 Hi Sam